Living with a Pacemaker or Implantable Cardioverter Defibrillator (ICD)

 It's generally safe to go through airport or other security detectors.
 They won't damage the pacemaker or ICD.
 But, tell airport security that you have a pacemaker before you go through security.
 The device may set off the alarm.
 Also, if you undergo a more detailed search, politely remind security not to hold the hand-held metal-detecting wand over the pacemaker for more than a second or two.
 This is because the magnet inside the wand may temporarily change the operating mode of your device.
 Don't lean against or stay near the system longer than needed.

-Most current pacemakers and ICD companies now make devices that can go through an MRI after a waiting for at least 6 weeks after implant.
+Most current pacemakers and ICD companies now make devices that can go through an MRI after waiting at least 6 weeks after implant.
 But some older devices may not be.
-Check if it is OK to get an MRI with your type of device.
+Check if it's OK to get an MRI with your type of device.
 Large magnets or an MRI scanner may affect the programming or function of the pacemaker.
 Also, the rapidly changing magnetic field within the MRI scanner can heat the pacemaker leads.
 There are usually other options to MRI for people with pacemakers that aren't compatible.
 But if your doctor decides that you must get an MRI scan, talk with your cardiologist first.
-If he or she and you agree to go ahead, you should be closely monitored by a cardiologist.
+If they and you agree to go ahead, you should be closely monitored by a cardiologist.
 A pacemaker programming device needs to be available right away during MRI scanning.
 Your device will likely need to be reprogrammed before and after the MRI scan to ensure safety during the scan.
-Newer pacemaker and ICD technology are e a safe option for MRI as long as they are compatible and monitoring and certain safety precautions are used.
+Newer pacemaker and ICD technology are a safe option for MRI as long as they are compatible and monitoring and certain safety precautions are used.

 Don't use heat in physical therapy to treat muscles (diathermy).

 Turn off large motors, such as cars or boats, when working on them.
 They may temporarily "confuse" your device with the electromagnetic interference created by these large motors.